reergymerej/models/README.md

 # Sledom v0.1.2 [![Build Status](https://travis-ci.org/reergymerej/sledom.svg?branch=v0.1.2)](https://travis-ci.org/reergymerej/sledom)

 Why should you have to commit to one [MVC](https://developer.chrome.com/apps/app_frameworks#mvc) framework for your app?
 Haven't we all learned that being modular is better?
-[React](https://facebook.github.io/react/) has broken out the *V*.
-This is the *M*.

 ## Features
 * field normalization